 While acute healthcare needs remain tethered to the hospital campus, diagnostic, preventive care and elective care has found its home in the decentralized facilities of the community medical office building.
 The keys to medical office building design are flexibility and accommodating of various medical practices from basic urgent care to specialized surgical centers.
-The Office Workplace Studio at Cooper Carry has designed several MOBs and their architects understand the myriad differences between these buildings and other types of offices.
+Cooper Carry’s medical office building architects understand the myriad differences between these buildings and other types of offices.

 Keys to Medical Office Building Design

 - Nine-foot ceiling heights are typical for MOBs, and 6-foot wide multi-tenant corridors are preferred.

 - Street level lobbies can be reduced thanks to limited pedestrian walk-ins.

 - Typical floor cores have less than code restroom fixture counts since most medical tenant suites have their own restrooms.

 - Wet columns and additional ventilation risers are spaced around the core for the coordination of specific overhead MEP requirements of the individual tenant suite with the base building overhead systems infrastructure.

 - SWUD HVAC units with paired cooling towers are the norm for mechanical systems.